 Qipaos traditionally have cap sleeves (which are around 10cm in length).
 While iconic, these sleeves may not be flattering on everyone.
 If you have broad shoulders or prefer more flexibility in your arm movements (especially if you want to dance in your qipao), then we recommend opting for a sleeveless qipao instead.
 East Meets Dress allows you to customize the sleeves of the qipaos so you can create the cut that most flatters your body type.

 7: Wear your qipao again for a future event

 With a qipao dress this pretty, we know you’ll want to find a way to wear it again.
 So before you choose your wedding qipao dress, you can consider designs that are more wearable again for a future event.
 For example, choose a two-piece dress like our Astrid dress that gives you a shorter sheath dress underneath that you can wear again to a cocktail event in the future.
 Or opt for a knee-length dress like our Rachel dress that is wearable for a tea ceremony and another party/event.
 You can also consider taking a floor-length A-line qipao dress like our Adeline and hemming the length so it is transformed into a more casual qipao dress.
 You’ll get a whole new dress, and be sustainable in the process.

+- Still not sure what style of qipao (cheongsam) dress to get?
 Check out our sample dress kit and choose to have 2 of our dresses shipped to you so you can see and feel them in person.